Darcie K.G.Warren, MPA

-Darcie Warren, Founder and Principal Consultant, brings to this work 17 years’ experience in organizing, public health program management, and adult training and technical assistance.
-Darcie’s a passionate advocate for public health, public education, and the environment.
+Darcie Warren, Founder and Principal Consultant, brings to this work twenty years’ experience building successful coalitions, managing public health policy change and program startup, and providing high-quality training and technical assistance.

 Darcie has worked at American Lung Association, UW-Milwaukee's Joseph J. Zilber School of Public Health, Wisconsin's Division of Public Health Southeast Region-Milwaukee Office, SmokeFree Wisconsin, and SEIU, the healthcare workers' union.
 While at SmokeFree Wisconsin, Darcie led a referendum campaign in Marshfield that resulted in the Central Wisconsin city becoming one of the first in the state to adopt a strong smoke-free workplaces ordinance.
 Also, she